PunkCrow/StiCast-OWASP-Training/README.md

 The PDF includes step-by-step examples of how each vulnerability can be exploited, reflecting real-world attack patterns that can help both developers and security professionals understand the intricacies of web security.

-To delve into the details, please refer to the [StiCastOWASPTraining.pdf](StiCastOWASPTraining.pdf) included in this repository.
+To delve into the details, please refer to the [StiCastOWASPTraining.pdf](StiCastOWASPTraining.pdf) (ITA) included in this repository.

 ## Contributing